395t/review-assignments/_summaries/he2017mask_2.md

 Mask R-CNN also outperforms the sstate of the art in COCO bounding-box detection.
 ![COCO Results](./he2017mask_2c.png)

 Mask R-CNN is not optimzed for speed, but rather for better accuracy.
 It trains in 23 hours for 35k training instances with ResNet-50-FPN and 44 hours with ResNet-101-FPN.
 It is only slightly slower than Fasster R-CNN at runs at 5 fps.
+The paper also says that it takes one to two days to train on a single 8-GPU machine on COCO.

 # Variations

 The work can be adapted to solve similar tasks, like pose estimation as well.
 Mask R-CNN is used to predict K masks for each of the K keypoints on the body, such as left shoulder, right elbow, etc. Mask R-CNN beats the state of the art in keypoint detection, such as G-RMI and CMU-Pose+++.